KankakeeCommunityCollege/newsroom-commit-history/_posts/2018-11-06-register---spring-2019.md

 ![](/uploads/Physical-Science-Ralph-Sansone-and-Paola-Delacruz.jpg){: .float-image-right}To make an appointment, or to learn more about the enrollment process, new and returning students can contact the Office of Student Services, 815-802-8500 or visit [register.kcc.edu](http://register.kcc.edu).&nbsp;

 Advisement and registration hours are 8 a.m. - 6 p.m.
 Monday through Thursday and 8 a.m. - 5 p.m.
 Fridays.
 College offices will be closed after 5 p.m.
 Nov.
-Nov.
-22, as well as Nov.
-23. Registration offices will close at noon Dec.
+21, as well as Nov.
+22 and 23.
+Registration offices will close at noon Dec.
 20 and re-open Jan.
 2.

 The [KCC Miner South Extension Center](http://www.kcc.edu/sec), 1488 E. Walnut St. in Watseka, also offers registration and advisement.
 The extension center is open Monday through Thursday 8:30 a.m. - 9 p.m., and closed Fridays.
 Advisement in Watseka is available Tuesdays and Thursdays, and by appointment.